Archdiocese of Wellington: Expansion

 In 1859 three more Marist priests arrived and pastors could be provided to New Plymouth, Christchurch and Dunedin.
 The discovery of gold in 1857 and after meant a rapid expansion of the Church on the West Coast, and Dunedin became a separate diocese in 1869.
 Irish priests arrived and followed their compatriots to the diggings.
 The Sisters of the Missions also arrived to establish schools in Napier (Sacred Heart College Napier and St Joseph's Māori Girls' College) and in Christchurch and Nelson.

 Archdiocese

 Viard died on 2 June 1872 and was succeeded by Francis Redwood, who remained ordinary of the diocese for 61 years.
 The diocese was elevated to an archdiocese on 10 May 1887 and Christchurch became a separate diocese.
 Thomas O’Shea became his coadjutor bishop in 1913 and remained so for 22 years.
-Redwood died in 1935 and was succeeded by O’Shea whose archepiscopate lasted for 12 years.
+Redwood died in 1935 and was succeeded by O’Shea whose archiepiscopate lasted for 12 years.
 Peter McKeefry was appointed coadjutor archbishop in 1947 and succeeded on the death of O’Shea in 1954.
 McKeefry was appointed a cardinal in 1969 and was assisted by Owen Snedden who was auxiliary bishop from 1962.